 Speaking of gallery walls…another budget decorating idea is to use left over wallpaper as artwork.

-Framing wallpaper is a a really easy project that doesn’t cost much money or take much time.
+Framing wallpaper with inexpensive picture frames is a a really easy project that doesn’t cost much money or take much time.

 To start, find different sizes of frames.